rip1s/CTFHelper/README.md

  1. Set up jython variable correctly.

- 2. Use burp's extender page to add a new extender.
+ 2. Use burp's extender page and add a new extension.

 ## Example